mrbuchanan/historian/README.md

   - Choice of logging backends on service side:
     - MemoryLogger
     - MemoryWBackupLogger
+    - SqlLogger (*Note, that this should only be used with the HangFire logging option turned on*)
 - Remote logging (*Historian.Remote*)
 - Simple Message format (handles HTML)
 - Simple Dashboard allowing you to view messages